txstate-etc/dataloader-factory/README.md

 order, since that is usually required to make DataLoader work.

 ## Basic Usage (Load by Primary Key)
-Fetching logic must be registered with the factory class at load time (register is a static method):
+Fetching logic must be registered with the factory class at startup (register is a static method):
 ```javascript
 import { DataLoaderFactory } from 'dataloader-factory'
 DataLoaderFactory.register('authors', {